 And on this day in 2010, Myanmar’s pro-democracy leader and Nobel Prize winner, Aung San Suu Kyi, was finally released from detention after 15 years.
 She and her party won the national election in a landslide victory bringing to an end the military dictatorship with a new president and cabinet.

-*The haunting monument remembering the Vietnam War stirred controversy because of its modernist design, but the reflective wall has become a beloved memorial.
+And, on this day in 1982, the Vietnam Veterans Memorial was dedicated in Washington, D.C.
+The haunting monument remembering the Vietnam War stirred controversy because of its modernist design, but the reflective wall has become a beloved memorial.
 The names of those 58,267 killed or missing in the conflict are carved in rows on the 250-foot-long tapering slabs of polished black granite, with visitors fondling or tracing them onto paper.
 A jury of eight architects and sculptors unanimously chose the design by 21-year-old Maya Ying Lin, an architecture student from Yale University.